Maspalomas is one of the best, if not THE best, destination for gays to spend their vacation, or gaycation as many like to say. Its’ the gay paradise.

 Because it is the most popular and warm destination for the gays all year round !

-So many reasons dude! it is the hottest place to be for any gay out there, aside of the fact that it has tropical features (island, amazing weather and landscapes, etc…) is that, and let’s start with what makes Maspalomas so unique: it is the only place on Earth with a gay themed resort park, shopping & party center.
-Its name is Yumbo, a whole gay world of its own, home of an abundance of gay bars, restaurants, cruising bars and stores.
+So many reasons dude!
+It is considered the El Dorado of the gays.
+Aside of the fact that it has tropical features (island, amazing weather and landscapes, etc…) is that, and let’s start with what makes Maspalomas so unique: it is the only place on Earth with a gay themed resort party center, swimming pools, beaches, shopping.
+Heading over to the legendary Yumbo, a whole gay world of its own, you will discover an abundance of gay bars, restaurants, cruising bars and stores.
 Some call it “the gay Disneyland” or “gay party central”.
 More on that below after a quick weather channel intermission.
 Watch videos of Maspalomas here.

 The Exquisite Weather